 Different kinds of exercise have different effects on the body.
 If you have high blood pressure, you’ll want to focus on aerobic (cardiovascular) activities – repetitive movements that raise your heart rate.

-According to the ESC, adults should do at least 2.5 hours of moderate-intensity aerobic activity, such as brisk walking, jogging, cycling or swimming, every week.
+According to the ESC, adults should do at least 2.5 hours of moderate-intensity aerobic activity, such as brisk walking or mountain trekking, jogging, cycling, and swimming every week.
 In fact, a recent study found that 30 minutes of exercise in the morning may be as effective as medication at lowering blood pressure for that day.

 If that sounds like a lot, remember you don’t have to be in a gym, or wearing workout gear, for your activity to count.
 Your exercise could be as simple as stepping up something you already enjoy, like going for a brisk walk, gardening or dancing.
 As long as it makes you breathe harder and your heart beat a little faster, that’s enough.
 You want to be working hard enough that you can still speak, but not sing.

 It also doesn’t matter if you’re not very active right now and need to build up the amount of exercise you do slowly.
 Always ease yourself in with a warm-up of around 5 to 10 minutes to get your body moving and help prevent injury.
 And take time to cool down afterwards too, always slowing down the pace rather than coming to an abrupt stop.

 An isometric exercise is one that engages muscles by staying in one position, without muscle or joint movement – for example, a plank or yoga pose.
 Practised alongside aerobic activity, exercises like this have been found to be an effective tool in reducing high blood pressure.
 A study showed that the combination of postures, breath control and meditation in yoga was beneficial in bringing down high blood pressure.